johnnyslocum/SuperAdventure/ReadMe.txt

 9/18/15 (2)
 fixed the dgv issue not populating properly on the UI.
 I had given the dgvQuests both values for quests and inventory. duh!

+9/22/15 (3)
+fixed the issue with monsters not populating the world properly. the issue was in the xml code additions.